 Why Is It a Noxious Weed?

 It forms dense canopies outcompeting native species and increasing soil erosion.
 It is a public safety hazard as it exudes a clear watery sap which sensitizes the skin to ultraviolet radiation, resulting in severe burns to the affected area causing blistering and painful dermatitis.
 Scars can last for as long as 6 year and sensitivity to sunlight can continue beyond that.

 How would I identify it?

-Giant hogweed is a perennial distinguished by its large size, capable of growing to a height of 15-20 feet.
-It has stout dark reddish-purple spotted stems and leaf stalks.
-Stalks and stem produce sturdy pustulate bristles.
+Giant hogweed is a perennial (sometimes biennial) distinguished by its large size, capable of growing to a height of 15-20 feet tall.
+It has stout dark reddish-purple spotted/splotched stems and leaf stalks.
+Stalks and stem produce sturdy purplish, pustulate bristles.

 Giant hogweed has broad, flat-topped flower clusters (umbels) of many small white flowers.
 Each flower cluster may grow to a diameter of 2.5 feet.

-The compound leaves of giant hogweed may expand to five feet in breadth.
+The compound leaves of giant hogweed may grow as large as five feet wide.
 Each leaflet is deeply cut/lobed with leaf edges being sharply toothed (incised).

 Fruit Seed Description

-The flowers produce large elliptic dry fruits marked with brown swollen resin canals.
+The flowers produce large elliptic dry seeds marked with brown swollen resin canals.